 When it comes to software development outsourcing, India, with a market share of 80%, is generally considered as the world leader.
 But with stiff competition form China, Vietnam, South Africa, Eastern Europe and South America, will India have to have a cause for worry?
 Not so much, for according to reports by the National Association of Software & Services Companies (NASSCOM), India’s export revenue touched the $56-$57 billion mark last February.

 Som Mittal, president of NASSCOM, in a statement on this upward trend, said, “Pent-up demand for IT-BPO services, return of discretionary spending, new business models that encouraged first time buyers, and re-invented value proposition for existing ones, were the key drivers for the industry performance.”
 Furthermore, with India’s share in the global outsourcing market rising from 51 percent in 2009 to 55 percent in 2010, NASSCOM has predicted India’s outsourcing export revenue to be around $68 billion to $70 billion in fiscal year 2012.

-By providing a wide range of engineering services across multiple industries including automotive (hybrid technology), aerospace (avionics and structures), telecom (next generation routers), and medical devices (low cost medical devices), India is looking towards tapping into the $750 billion-a-year global engineering services industry.
+Actively offering a wide range of professional services to companies across multiple streams of engineering, such as automotive (hybrid technology), aerospace (avionics and structures), telecom (next generation routers), and medical devices (low-cost medical devices), India has already tapped into the billion-dollar worth global engineering outsourcing industry.

 India’s main competition comes from China, Brazil, Central, and Eastern Europe, and South Africa.
 To maintain the position as a key player and capture the engineering offshoring market, Indian service providers are continuously investing in world-class infrastructure, hiring skilled and well-educated resources, and refining their marketing strategies to showcase their competency better.
 Above all, outsourcing firms in India are continuously retraining their existing workforce to increase their potential to take up new challenges and cater to complex engineering projects.